 A well-known gay bar, Stonewall was a safe space for drag queens, trans folk and the LGTBQ community.
 Back then, police raids on gay bars were happening so frequently that many thought they were trying to extinguish gay nightlife altogether.

-But 50 years ago this June, during another typical night of police persecution, Stonewall patrons fought back – and created a watershed moment for the queer movement in the United States.
+On June 28, 1969, during another typical night of police persecution, Stonewall patrons fought back – and created a watershed moment for the queer movement in the United States.
 On the one-year anniversary of the riots, events held to commemorate the riot became the first spark of what would become Pride.

 Today, Pride events commemorate the history of the LGBTQIA social movement and mark an opportunity for the community to come together.
 Celebration is a big part of it, but it’s key to remember the activism and bravery that started it all.